-The Invisible Work of Motherhood: Recognizing the Mental Load This Labor Day
+The Invisible Work of Motherhood: Recognizing the Mental Load on Labor Day 2025

 Last Friday morning, I spotted it, the empty "About Me" bag sitting untouched in our homework bin, due that very day for my second-grader's first big presentation.
 After watching a presentation go wrong last year lead to my child trying to get kicked out of school on the final day of first grade, I knew they would be crushed if they couldn't share.
 My heart sank.
 In that moment, I wasn't just seeing a forgotten assignment.
 I was seeing the invisible thread that connects my child's emotional wellbeing to my ability to stretch and grow in my career, and the weight of being the one who notices, remembers, and carries the mental picture of our family's needs.